cisco-en-programmability/ansible-collection-catalystwan/roles/software_upgrades_remote/README.md

 # Ansible Role: software_upgrades_remote

 This Ansible role is designed to perform software upgrades on Cisco SD-WAN devices using a remote server.
-It covers the entire workflow for upgrading vManage, vBond, vSmar devices using software images stored on a remote server configured with SCP.
+It covers the entire workflow for upgrading Manager, vBond, vSmar devices using software images stored on a remote server configured with SCP.

 ## Role Description